 Polycarbonate lenses are THE most impact-resistant lenses available and are always the lens of choice for kids, teens, and active adults.
-Polycarbonate lenses are used in ALL sport goggles.
-Polycarbonate lenses are generally the lightest weight lenses available.
+All sports goggles use this type of lens, since they are shatter-proof.
+Polycarbonate lenses are also generally the lightest weight lenses available.
 Because of there unique strength, polycarbonate lenses can be made ultra thin.
-They absorb all harmful U-V rays.
+They absorb all harmful UV rays.

-Single vision lenses function as an all purpose glasses for some people.
-Persons who normally wear bifocals or trifocals can use single vision lenses for distance, near or intermediate work.
+Single-vision lenses function as an all-purpose glasses for some people.
+People who normally wear bifocals or trifocals can use single-vision lenses for distance, near or intermediate work.
 They are available in all lens materials.

 Progressive Addition Lenses (no-line bifocals)

-The new lens of choice for first time bifocal wearers, Progressive Addition Lenses (PAL), offers continuous clear vision at all distances.
+The best option for first time bifocal wearers, Progressive Addition Lenses (PAL) offer continuous clear vision at all distances.
 Since they have no line, PALs have the cosmetic advantage of looking like single vision lenses.
 PALs are available in all lens materials and are also made in aspheric form.
 These are the most expensive of the multifocal lenses.

 Variable Reading Lenses

-A new design, this lens is basically a “task-specific” or “Computer” lens.
-The design of this lens allows a person to read at his or her normal distance and then just by raising their eyes the intermediate comes into focus.
+This lens is basically a “task-specific” or “Computer” lens.
+The design of this lens allows a person to read at his or her normal distance and then just by raising their eyes the intermediate distance comes into focus.
 There is no line and the field of view is wide.
 This is quickly becoming a favorite of people who sit at computers for long periods of time.
 Bring in an old frame you are not using and let us make up a pair of these and just leave them at your computer.
-They are priced a little more than simple reading lenses, and are a lot less than PALs.
+They are priced a little more than simple reading lenses, but are a lot less than PALs.

 Flat Top Bifocals